Bad Hunting (Daughter of the Wildings, Book 2)

 The sun had gone a considerable way down the western sky by the time Silas finished digging the grave.
 He rolled Verl’s body into it and arranged him properly.
 Bissom’s mage ring wasn’t on his hand or hidden in his clothing, but that didn’t mean anything.
 Plain folk could have stolen it as easily as a mage once he was dead.
 His gun, another likely item to be stolen, was missing from its holster.

-Silas covered the grave with dirt, then recited the proper prayers to the Sunderer and the Gatherer and the Avenger to appease Bissom’s murdered soul, torn from his body by violence, and guide him safely to the Afterworld.
+Silas covered the grave with dirt, then recited the proper prayers to the Sunderer and the Gatherer and the Avenger to calm Bissom’s murdered soul, torn from his body by violence, and guide him safely to the Afterworld.
 He was no priest – far from it – but as part of the requirements for being authorized as a mage hunter, he had learned the proper burying of the dead.
 You kill them, you bury them, was the rule.
+No mage’s body should be left to the mercy of the Plain folk.

 The whole time, that prickling sensation kept running up and down his spine.
 He couldn’t shake the feeling that they were being watched.
 But there was nothing anywhere in the area, no big rocks, no other trees or tall brush, that would give cover to someone watching them.
 He checked again for shields, this time also looking for the heavier shields that would hide a person’s physical presence.